Homemade Kimchi + Salmon Kimchi Tacos

 Kimchi was forever banned from the office.

-Add salt to the cabbage and toss to coat evenly as best you can.
-Add ice water to cover the lettuce.
+- Add salt to the cabbage and toss to coat evenly as best you can.
+Add ice water to cover the leaves.
 (Some will float.
 That's OK.)
 Let it stand for at least 2 hours, and up to 6 hours.